steinhaug/UserAuthSystem/README.md

    ```

 3. Set up environment variables:
-   Create a `.env` file in the root directory with the required environment variables.
+   Create a `.env` file in the root directory with the required environment variables (see below for an example).

 4. Initialize the database:
    ```